keren-w/quick-side/README.md

 ###API
 The API call for '/login' combines logic for loging in existing users or signing in new users.
 This is not a good practice and is done solely for the sake of a "thin" API.

+More possible additions:
+- local state (context) can support more then one user at a time.
+- persistancy with auth and cookies/jwt.